 For shipments under an individual license, the sender must mark the mailpiece, "DEPARTMENT OF STATE EXPORT LICENSE NO. ."
 If only a portion of the amount authorized is mailed, the sender must enter in the area provided on the license the amount (quantity and/or value) being shipped.
-In addition, the sender must record the license number in block 15 of PS Form 2976-R or in the appropriate field of PS Form 2976-A or PS Form 2976-B.
+In addition, the sender must record the license number in Block 17 of PS Form 2976-A.